-I have edited novels and non-fiction writers by some of the best writers alive today.
+I have edited novels and non-fiction by some of the best writers alive today.
 They have variously been shortlisted for and won The Booker Prize, The Republic Of Consciousness Prize, The Goldsmiths Prize, The Desmond Elliott Prize, The Jan Michalski Prize, The Folio Prize, The Bollinger Wodehouse Prize For Comic Fiction, The Jhalak Prize, The Women’s Prize, The Geoffrey Faber Memorial Prize, and the Frank O’Connor Short Story Prize.

 I also love to see work by people who are starting out on their careers and am curious both about fiction and non-fiction.
 I’ve been on both sides of the fence of the publishing process as both a writer and editor, so am well equipped to offer you the advice you need.
 And I’m also very sympathetic to the work you are doing.
 I know that writing books takes dedication and I am always keen to give your work the attention it deserves.